 An organization may find it difficult to fill the positions called for by HR planners.
-This might being able to fill positions that are critical to achieving operational goals leaves the organization in a weak business position.
+This might be because there is more demand in the organization than there is in available talent in the job market.
+Another reason is that the organization's recruiting strategies aren't attracting the right talent.
+Not being able to fill positions that are critical to achieving operational goals leaves the organization in a weak business position.
 That's why forecasting human resources needs should be followed up with effective recruitment, replacement and retention of employees.